GappleBee/company-connect-buster/README.md

 - If you've done this then the extension should be installed locally

 # Usage
-- Make sure the extension is enabled
-- Make sure you're logged in to Company Connect
+- Make sure the extension is enabled and you're logged in to Company Connect
 - Go to any Company Connect page and it will work its magic